F5Networks/f5-common-python/docs/userguide/object_path.rst

 |Unnamed Resource Section|
 --------------------------

-In the SDK, we refer to a single instance of a configuratino object with no name field as an :dfn:`unnamed resource`.
+In the SDK, we refer to a single instance of a configuration object with no name field as an :dfn:`unnamed resource`.
 Unnamed resources cannot be created or deleted, but they can be loaded, updated, etc.

 .. topic:: Example: Load the ``httpd`` unnamed resource settings